elysiajs/documentation/docs/eden/treaty/overview.md

 export type App = typeof app // [!code ++]
 ```

-Then import the server type, and consume the Elysia API on client:
+Then import the server type and consume the Elysia API on the client:

 ```typescript twoslash
 // @filename: server.ts